Big Inch: Completion

 Work on the Inch pipelines began immediately after the establishment of the WEP on June 26, 1942.
 They were built in three phases.
 The first part to be constructed was the Big Inch, its initial leg running to an interim terminal at Norris City, where oil was to be off-loaded to the railroad network.
 Once this leg was complete, it was extended to its terminus at Phoenixville.
 When the Big Inch was complete, work began on the third phase of the project, the Little Big Inch.

 The first purchase order, for 137500 ST of 24-inch-diameter pipe, was placed on July 2, 1942.
 To meet a construction deadline of January 1, 1943, the laying of pipe began on August 3, 1942, near Little Rock.
 Other pipeline crews began work immediately on segments elsewhere in Arkansas and Texas.
 By September 10 all eight pipelaying crews, each consisting of between 300 and 400 men, were in the field working.
 The schedule called for 5 mi of the Big Inch pipeline to be laid each day.
 But soon men were laying as much as 9 mi a day.
 In all, roughly 7000000 yd3 of material were excavated.
 Oil began flowing through the Big Inch Line between Texas and Illinois on New Year's Eve 1942.
 Work on the Little Big Inch then began in 1943.

 The first crude oil arrived at Phoenixville via the Big Inch on August 14, 1943, and the first refined product in the Little Big Inch arrived on March 2, 1944.
+The pipelines were officially dedicated at a ceremony in Rockwood, Pennsylvania, on Friday, March 24, 1944; participants included U.S. Rep. J. Buell Snyder, George A. Wilson (Director of Supply & Transportation of the Petroleum Administration for War), and W. Alton Jones (President of War Emergency Pipelines).
 The Big Inch carried up to 334,456 barrels of crude oil a day, the Little Big Inch 239,844 barrels of gasoline; the lines were among the largest industrial consumers of electricity in the US, requiring 3.89 million kilowatt hours a day to pump the oil along the pipes.